-- a) Call to the Line and Pre-Preparation.
 To start a relay of competitors, the Range Officer will call competitors to the firing line five (5) minutes prior to the start of the Preparation Period with the command YOU MAY MOVE YOUR RIFLES AND EQUIPMENT TO THE FIRING LINE.
 After this call to the firing line, competitors may handle their rifles, adjust, and prepare their rifles and equipment, get into their firing positions and do holding or aiming exercises, but they may not remove safety flags, close rifle actions or dry fire.
-If competitors' equipment in already in place for subsequent stages or events, the pre-preparation period shall be two (2) minutes. - b) Preparation Period.
+If competitors' equipment in already in place for subsequent stages or events, the pre-preparation period shall be two (2) minutes.

+7.10.2 Preparation Period

 After the Pre-Preparation time, competitors will be given three (3) minutes with the command THE PREPARATION PERIOD BEGINS NOW.
 Competitors may continue to prepare their positions, remove safety flags, and dry fire.
 After three (3) minutes, the Range Officer will command THE PREPARATION PERIOD HAS ENDED.
-All targets must be set for Sighting Shots. - c) Sighting Shots and Record Fire.
-The Range Officer will authorize firing by commanding: THIS STAGE WILL BE UNLIMITED SIGHTING SHOTS AND 20/40 SHOTS FOR RECORD IN THE PRONE POSITION IN A TIME LIMIT OF (20/45) MINUTES...LOAD...IS THE LINE READY...THE LINE IS READY...THE LINE for the command START, competitors have 20/45 minutes in which to fire unlimited Sighting shots, switch their targets to MATCH, and fire 20/40 Record shots.
+All targets must be set for Sighting Shots.

+7.10.3 Sighting Shots and Record Fire

+The Range Officer will authorize firing by commanding: THIS STAGE WILL BE UNLIMITED SIGHTING SHOTS AND 20/40/60 SHOTS FOR RECORD IN THE PRONE POSITION IN A TIME LIMIT OF (20/45/70) MINUTES...LOAD...IS THE LINE READY...THE LINE IS READY...START.
+After the command START, competitors have 20/45 minutes in which to fire unlimited Sighting shots, switch their targets to MATCH, and fire 20/40/60 Record shots.
 The time limit begins with the command START and ends with the command STOP...UNLOAD.
 In prone events only, competitors may switch their targets to Sighting to fire additional Sighting shots and then back to MATCH to continue Record firing.
 After competitors fire their last Record shot, they must open their rifle actions, insert safety flags, and ground their rifles.
 The Range Officer may command STOP...UNLOAD before shooting time expires if all competitors have finished firing.

-Note on 40-shot time limit: The 45-minute time limit for 40-shot events is intended to give competitors the option of taking a break during the 40 Record shots.
+Note on 40-shot and 60-shot time limits: The 45- and 70-minute time limits for these events are intended to give competitors the option of taking a break during the 40 or 60 Record shots.
 Competitors may get out of position and switch their targets to Sighting before switching back to MATCH to continue Record firing.